 It was beyond my scope of comprehension and understanding, way beyond.

 The second shooter, Lester LaRue, a safety coordinator employed by Oklahoma Natural Gas Company rushed to the scene of the explosion thinking that the blast was a gas leak.
-When he could drive no further he grabbed the company camera he kept in the car and starting taking pictures.
+When he could drive no further he grabbed the company camera he kept in the car and started taking pictures.
 Later, he realized he too had something special when while developing his film the Moto-Photo clerk asked to make copies to show some people.
 The next day, the clerk called and said Newsweek wanted to see his negatives.
-The Magazine paid Lester $14,000 for the picture and it appeared on their May 1, 1995 cover.
+The Magazine paid Lester $14,000 for the picture and it appeared on their May 1, 1995, cover.
 When the magazine hit the stands he became an instant celebrity and people started calling to make deals.
 Lester was both proud and ashamed of his claim to fame.
 He would sign magazines on the bottom right corner while blocking the image with his left.
 He was uncomfortable with the offers of money for photo rights.
 He worried the picture might be upsetting the baby’s mother.
-But a couple of weeks after the bombing, he saw Aren Almon, the babies mother, on the evening news saying she was proud her daughter had come to symbolize the innocence of the victims.
+But a couple of weeks after the bombing, he saw Aren Almon, the baby’s mother, on the evening news saying she was proud her daughter had come to symbolize the innocence of the victims.
 That was enough for Lester, permission granted.
-Deals where made, money handed over: statues, posters, coins.
+Deals were made, money handed over: statues, posters, coins.
 His wife suggested T-shirts, with some of the profit going toward a downtown statue of the image.
 The shirts were only in stores a few days when he saw Aren Almon holding one of his shirts on TV livid that Lester was making money, off the image of her dead child.

 Things turn bad

 Company executives at Lester’s work started to get worried.
 They thought the controversy was bad for public relations.
 Since Lester took the picture with a company camera and on company time they told him to give up the picture and any money earned, he refused.
-After months of neither Lester nor management budging, at 10 a.m. on Sept.
-6 his manager dropped an ultimatum on his desk.
+After months of neither Lester nor management budging, at 10 a.m. on September 6 his manager dropped an ultimatum on his desk.
 Sign over the money earned and any picture rights to the company or pack up your stuff and leave.
 Lester left.
-As he drove home in a co-workers car he couldn’t believe it.
+As he drove home in a co-worker’s car he couldn’t believe it.
 He had been a faithful company man for 32 years, didn’t that mean anything?

 Aren isn’t the only one who lost a child in bombing